ahnielsen/qtools/README.md

   documentation.
 - There is still a stand-alone documentation for `qt.direct_s2s`, which is under development.
   However, a working documentation has also been added to the main Qtools documentation.
+- In `qt.plotps`, grids are now added to all plots.

 Author